woongjoonchoi/DeepLearningPaper-Reproducing/Vgg/README.md

 You can see many `ipynb` file in this repo.
 These files define the training configuration of vgg net and evaluate the evaluation methods step-by-step.
 Finally, the `.py` file contains all configuration and evaluation methods.

+## Several ineffective trials
+[Link](https://woongjoonchoi.github.io/Failure-with-vgg/) : Describes the process for resolving issues that occurred while training over 100 million models.

+When I first trained Vgg, I thought it would work well because it was a simple architecture.
+Because it was the first time training a model with more than 100 million parameters and a layer depth of more than 10 from scratch, i did not expect many issues in addition to convergence speed and accuracy issues.
+Therefore, i made several attempts to resolve these issues and found an optimized solution.
+I described the various attempts I made to find these solutions and how I came to this conclusion.
 ## Library Installation
 ```
 torch==2.0.0+cu118